mahbublimon/Terumi/README.md

 - `/profile [user]`: Display a user's leveling profile.
 - `/leaderboard`: Display the leveling leaderboard.

-## Contributing

-Feel free to fork the repository and make changes!
-If you'd like to contribute directly to this repository, please open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.